jeyabalajis/aws-certified-sa-pro-notes/docs/databases/rds.md

 > Read replicas are available in Amazon RDS for MySQL, MariaDB, PostgreSQL, Oracle, and SQL Server as well as Amazon Aurora.

+> Amazon RDS does not support certain features in Oracle such as Multitenant Database, Real Application Clusters (RAC), Unified Auditing, Database Vault, and many more.
+If any of these features are needed, then Oracle must be installed in a custom EC2 instance.

 ## Oracle RDS

 - DMS works on Oracle RDS
 - RDS for Oracle does NOT support RAC
 - If Oracle RMAN is used, restore to RDS not supported (only non-RDS supported)